-Pay-As-You-Earn Repayment (PAYER) is one of several repayment plans for federal student loans where the monthly loan payments are capped based on a percentage of the borrower's discretionary income, with remaining debt forgiven after a specified number of years in repayment.
-The other repayment plans are Income-Contingent Repayment (ICR), Income-Based Repayment (IBR) and Alternative Repayment.
-Income-Sensitive Repayment (ISR) bases the monthly payments on a percentage of the borrower's gross monthly income, as opposed to discretionary income.
+Pay-As-You-Earn (PAYE) repayment is one of several repayment plans for federal student loans where the monthly loan payments are capped based on a percentage of the borrower’s discretionary income, with remaining debt forgiven after a specified number of years in repayment.
+The other repayment plans are Revised Pay-As-You-Earn Repayment (REPAYE), Income-Contingent Repayment (ICR), Income-Based Repayment (IBR) and Alternative Repayment.
+Income-Sensitive Repayment (ISR) bases the monthly payments on a percentage of the borrower’s gross monthly income, as opposed to discretionary income.
 These repayment plans make the debt more affordable for a borrower whose debt is out of sync with his or her income.

 The monthly payment under pay-as-you-earn repayment is based on 10 percent of discretionary income, where discretionary income is defined as the amount by which adjusted gross income (AGI) exceeds 150 percent of the poverty line.
 The poverty line is based on the borrower’s family size and state of residence.